saianirudh1/forkify/README.md

 # forkify
-A web app which searches for a recipes and shows all the required data to prepare the dish.
+A web app which searches for a recipes and displays all the required data to prepare the dish.

+### Features
+* Search results for recipes.
+* Displays recipes with cooking time, ingredients and servings.
+* Bookmark the recipes.
+* User uploaded recipes which are private to user.